Joca64/Q2N64---PC/README.md

 The first planet (4 maps) from the Nintendo 64 version of Quake 2 ported to PC<br>
 This content can also be found at ModDB here: http://www.moddb.com/mods/quake-2-n64-pc-1st-planet

+Two multiplayer maps are included as well, War Room and Corridors.
+Every map, except the last one, was made with QuArK.
+Corridors was made with JACK.
+It is complete, but has no texture or lighting work.

 THIS IS A COPY OF THE README FILE INCLUDED IN THE ZIP DISTRIBUTION: